 - Endoscopic interventions — gland removal through small punctures in the neck using endoscopic instruments.
 The accuracy of the procedure is ensured by image guidance using a miniature camera.

 The amount of tissue removed depends on the type of thyroid tumor.
-For example, in the case of papillary and follicular cancer, surgeons try to remove only a part of the lymph nodes to avoid complications.
+Total thyroidectomy (TT) is the basic option.
+But, for example, in the case of papillary and follicular cancer, surgeons try to remove only a part of the lymph nodes to avoid complications and reduce hormone therapy doses.
 The resection is followed by radioiodine therapy, which destroys the remaining metastases.
 This example highlights the role of endocrine surgery in Germany in managing complex cases, a topic Professor Fendrich discusses in detail in the video below.

 Chemotherapy for Stage 4 Thyroid Cancer

-Chemotherapy is used mainly for aggressive forms of thyroid carcinoma 一 such as anaplastic cancer or in the presence of distant metastases. Сhemo acts via cytotoxic drugs targeting tumor cells, interfering with their ability to divide and inducing cell death.
-This helps to control tumor growth, but at the same time affects normal cells with a high division rate, which leads to side effects.
+Chemotherapy is used mainly for aggressive forms of thyroid carcinoma 一 such as anaplastic cancer or in the presence of distant metastases. Сhemo acts via cytotoxic drugs that target tumor cells.
+Drugs affect their ability to divide and induce cell death.
+Unfortunately, at the same time, affects normal cells with a high division rate, which leads to the development of side effects.

-Limitations of classical chemotherapy include: toxicity to healthy tissues, suppression of the immune system, poor efficacy in resistant forms of cancer and the need for careful monitoring of the patient's condition during treatment.
+Limitations of classical chemotherapy can be severe.
+These are toxicity, suppression of the immune system, poor efficacy in resistant cancers, and the need for careful monitoring of the patient's condition.

 Problems and Limitations of the Conventional Approaches

-At stage 4 thyroid cancer, standard treatment is not always capable of destroying tumor cells and controlling metastases.
+At stage 4 cancer, standard methods are not always capable of destroying tumor cells and controlling metastases.
 Aggressive forms of cancer (anaplastic and medullary cancer) are often resistant to surgery, radioactive iodine therapy and chemotherapy.
 Side effects of classical methods, reduced immune function and drug dosage limitations create additional difficulties for patients.
-Therefore an individualized treatment plan that combines standard methods with modern strategies for maximum effectiveness is especially important at this stage.
+Therefore, an individualized treatment plan that combines standard methods with modern strategies for maximum effectiveness is especially important at this stage.

-Advanced Treatment Options in Germany for Stage 4 Thyroid Cancer
+Advanced Treatment Methods in Germany for Stage 4 Thyroid Cancer

-For patients with stage 4 thyroid cancer standard treatment regimens often do not provide long-term remission.
+For patients with stage 4 cancer, standard regimens often do not provide long-term remission.
 That is why German clinics are actively implementing innovative methods that allow for targeted action on cancer cells.
-Modern medicine in Germany combines targeted therapy, dendritic cell therapy and other personalized strategies which create new opportunities even for patients with advanced tumors.
+Modern medicine in Germany combines targeted therapy, dendritic cell therapy and other personalized strategies, which create new opportunities even for patients with advanced tumors.

 The doctors in Germany use several groups of drugs that are selected individually.
 These include: